txopen/histoc/paper/paper.md

 An example where we use a pool of 70 donors (data frame available from the package) to select from a wait list of 500 transplant candidates (data frame also available from the package) is described by [candidates' selection](https://txopen.github.io/histoc/articles/cand_select.html) vignette.

-Also a new column for the estimated 5-year event (mortality or graft failure) probability as described by Molnar *et al.*`[@Molnar:2018]` and available from the application [TxScore](https://balima.shinyapps.io/scoreTx/), with the function `txscore()`, can be computed.
+Also a new column for the estimated 5-year event (mortality or graft failure) probability as described by @Molnar:2018] and available from the application [TxScore](https://balima.shinyapps.io/scoreTx/), with the function `txscore()`, can be computed.

 ## Input data

 Input data used on this package's functions, regarding either candidates or donors information, when provided by the user must have the exact same format as the example data available.
-Furthermore, [{simK}](https://github.com/txopen/simK) package allows to generate synthetic data both for candidates and donors that can be used with {histoc}.
+Furthermore, [{simK}](https://github.com/txopen/simK) [@simK] package allows to generate synthetic data both for candidates and donors that can be used with {histoc}.

-# Acknowledgements
+# Funding

 This project received the “Antonio Morais Sarmento” research grant from the Portuguese Society of Transplantation.
 This funding had no role in: study design; software development; the writing of the report; neither in the decision to submit the article for publication.